Matrix exponential

-When X is an n × n diagonal matrix then exp(X) will be an n × n diagonal matrix with each diagonal element equal to the ordinary exponential applied to the corresponding diagonal element of X.
+When X is an n × n diagonal matrix then exp(X) will be an n × n diagonal matrix with each diagonal element equal to the ordinary exponential function applied to the corresponding diagonal element of X.

 Properties

 Elementary properties

 Let X and Y be n × n complex matrices and let a and b be arbitrary complex numbers.
 We denote the n × n identity matrix by I and the zero matrix by 0.
 The matrix exponential satisfies the following properties.

 We begin with the properties that are immediate consequences of the definition as a power series: